Praça Tiradentes & Around

 Antônio Dias Parish

-Brazil’s first abolitionist was Chico-Rei, an African tribal king.
-In the early 1700s, amid the frenzy of the gold rush, an entire tribe, king and all, was captured in Africa, sent to Brazil and sold to a mine owner in Ouro Preto.
+Brazil’s first abolitionist was Chico-Rei, an African king.
+In the early 18th century, amid the frenzy of the gold rush, an entire tribe, king and all, was captured in Africa, sent to Brazil and sold to a mine owner in Ouro Preto.

 The king, Chico-Rei, worked as the foreman of the slave miners.
 Working Sundays and holidays, he finally bought his freedom from the slave master, then freed his son Osmar.
 Together, father and son liberated the entire tribe.

 This collective then bought the fabulously wealthy Encardadeira gold mine, and Chico-Rei assumed his royal functions once again, holding court in Vila Rica and celebrating African holidays in traditional costume.
 News of this reached the Portuguese king, who immediately prohibited slaves from purchasing their freedom.
-Chico-Rei is now a folk hero among Brazilian blacks.
+Chico-Rei is now a folk hero among black Brazilians.